CarlosSprekelsen/CameraRecorder/mediamtx-camera-service-go/internal/mediamtx/README.md

 ## Architecture Benefits

-1. **Separation of Concerns**: Each component has a clear, single responsibility
+1. **Single Source of Truth**: MediaMTX Controller is the only business logic layer
-2. **Centralized Configuration**: All components use shared config and logger
+2. **Proper Abstraction**: Clean separation between client APIs and hardware implementation
-3. **Unified Interface**: MediaMTXController provides single entry point
+3. **Centralized Configuration**: All components use shared config and logger
-4. **Reusable Components**: StreamManager handles all stream types
+4. **Component Integration**: Clear dependencies and orchestration
-5. **Proper Integration**: Components work together without duplication
+5. **Separation of Concerns**: Each component has a single, well-defined responsibility
-6. **Extensible**: Easy to add new use cases or stream types
+6. **Extensible Design**: Easy to add new capabilities and use cases
-7. **Future-Ready**: Multi-tier snapshot system supports current USB and future RTSP sources
+7. **Future-Ready**: Supports current USB devices and future external RTSP sources